Iglesia Nuestra Señora de la Altagracia / Chapel de Altagracia

 A tribute of love, recognition and eternal memory.

-Inside the large church the decoration is strongly influenced by Arab and Spanish art.
+Inside the large church the decor is strongly influenced by Arab and Spanish art.
 Some of the art includes the Sol de Oro / Sun of Gold, a model of the star that announced Christ’s birth, and a beautiful altar.

 The Virgin Altagracia